sensu/sensu-docs/content/sensu-go/6.5/operations/deploy-sensu/hardware-requirements.md

 This agent configuration is recommended as a baseline for production use to ensure a good user and operator experience:

-- 64 bit four-core Intel or AMD CPU
+- 64-bit four-core Intel or AMD CPU
 - 512 MB RAM
 - Gigabit ethernet